yanghuikang/Landsat-LAI/data/README.md

 * WRS Row: 32
 * Image date: 08/02/2008

-These information can uniqely identify a Landsat surface reflectance image and the centroid corresponding to a MODIS LAI pixel.
+These information can identify a Landsat surface reflectance image and the centroid corresponding to a MODIS LAI pixel.

 The coding for "biome2" is as follows.